Being broke while in college might be a cliche, but it’s also the norm.

 You can also ask student organizations if they need help with their blog or newsletter.
 And don’t forget to check with local newspapers or alt-weeklies to see if they take freelance submissions — sometimes they’re more willing to work with inexperienced writers.

-You shouldn’t write for free or rock-bottom cheap for more than a few months, but it can be a great way to get the portfolio you need to start aiming higher.
+You shouldn’t write for free or rock-bottom cheap for more than a few months, but being flexible on your rates initially can be a great way to get the portfolio you need to start aiming higher.

 2. Schedule your semester early